We're seeing #TailwindCSS get quite some traction, so I figured it was about time to try to understand what sets it apart and what problem it solves.

 To understand Tailwind, you need to understand constraint-based design, in which UI elements adhere to a set of constraints designed to make them compose well together to make a harmonious whole.

-To go down this rabbit hole, see: styled-system.com/guides/why-p
+To go down this rabbit hole, see: https://styled-system.com/guides/why-powers-of-two

 This idea isn't unique to Tailwind.
 Component libraries like Chakra UI and Material-UI apply it already.